 Ask me if I want a Montecristo, and I’ll answer back with which one?

-That’s not in reference to the Cuban/non-Cuban question either; while the former has a few offshoot brands, the latter has at least a dozen sub-brands that all bear the familiar fleur-de-lis, including the most addition, the Montecristo Epic Craft Cured.
+That’s not in reference to the Cuban/non-Cuban question either; while the former has a few offshoot brands, the latter has at least a dozen sub-brands that all bear the familiar fleur-de-lis, including the most recent addition, the Montecristo Epic Craft Cured.